lasertsole/EMA_AI_agent/README.md

-using framer langchain1.0 by python 3.11
+using frame langchain1.0 by python 3.11